-So, is it real?
-Do Golden Retrievers have a favorite person?
+So, do Golden Retrievers have a favorite person?
 Yes, Golden Retrievers can have a favorite person if they spend more time with one person in particular than they spend with anyone else.
 In General, though, Goldens tend to spread their love equally and it’s quite hard to tell if they actually love one person more than the other.

 This is the short answer, but to understand how can your golden retriever have a favorite person and how you can tell that they love one person more than the other, keep reading.